flapjack/flapjack-diner/README.md

 ---

-Return a list of scheduled maintenance periods for a check on an entity:
+Return an array of scheduled maintenance periods for a check on an entity:

 ```ruby
 # start time (Time object, optional)